 Fitbit Flex 2: Design and comfort

-Flex 2 is a diminuitive little tracker that's hardly noticeable at all on the wrist, which is a nice change of pace.
+Flex 2 really is a slim little tracker that's hardly noticeable at all on the wrist, which is a nice change of pace.
 The wearable is much slimmer in appearance than the first Flex because the tracking module is 30% smaller.
 The Alta looks like a beast next to it.
 Okay, not really, but Flex 2 is noticeably more petite and is without a display.
 It's also the ideal piece of fitness tracking camouflage, especially when the module is tucked away behind a bangle or pendant.

 If you want to change up your Flex 2, there are plenty of options.
 Unlike the old device, the new Flex is chasing the fashion conscious by letting wearers switch out the original bands for bangles, pendants and a whopping selection of seven Classic bands.